 Even with a pedestal, front-load washers require some bending, and, no matter what, we always end up dropping a sock (or four) when transferring clothes to the dryer.
 However, some (but not all) are stackable, making them more apartment-friendly and making the clothes transfer process a bit easier.

 One thing to keep in mind is which way the door swings open: You don’t want your access to the interior obstructed by a door that can’t open all the way.
 Thankfully, some washer brands (like) have reversible doors.
 Similarly, if you have a low shelf or want to put your machines under a counter, a top loader’s lid will be a problem.
-They do require less bending, but shorties have been known to have trouble reaching the last few items at the bottom of cavernous top-loaders.
+They do require less bending, but some people may have trouble reaching the last few items at the bottom of cavernous top-loaders.
 The placement of the control panel can also cause problems.
 Having them on the front of a top-loader might cause you to accidentally press buttons as you lean in to grab your items.

 Some front-loaders have pause buttons, so you can throw in forgotten items mid-cycle, but others don’t.
 Samsung has its handy door that lets you pop in a stray sock, too.